For all press and media inquiries, contact email@example.com

 Subject line: Local school joins mission to introduce students to computer science

 Computers are everywhere, changing every industry on the planet, but fewer than half of all schools teach computer science.
-Girls and minorities are severely underrepresented in computer science classes, and in the tech industry.
+Young women and students from marginalized racial and ethnic groups are severely underrepresented in computer science classes, and in the tech industry.
 Good news is, we’re on our way to change this.

 Mit der "Hour of Code" findet sich die Informatik auf Homepages von Google, MSN, Yahoo!, und Disney. Über 100 Partner unterstützen zusammen diese Bewegung.
 Every Apple Store in the world has hosted an Hour of Code.
 Even President Obama wrote his first line of code as part of the campaign.